Footloose (2011 film)

-Footloose is a 2011 American musical drama film co-written and directed by Craig Brewer.
-It is a remake of the 1984 film of the same name and stars Kenny Wormald, Julianne Hough, Miles Teller, Andie MacDowell and Dennis Quaid.
+Footloose is a 2011 American musical drama film directed by Craig Brewer, who co-wrote the screenplay with Dean Pitchford.
+A remake of the 1984 film, the film stars Kenny Wormald, Julianne Hough, Andie MacDowell, and Dennis Quaid.
 The film follows a young man who moves from Boston to a small Southern town and protests the town's ban against dancing.
 Filming took place from September to November 2010 in Georgia.

-It was released in Australia and New Zealand on October 6, 2011, and in North America on October 14, 2011.
-It grossed $15.5 million in its opening weekend and $63 million worldwide from a $24 million budget.
+The film was released in Australia and New Zealand on October 6, 2011, and in North America on October 14, 2011 by Paramount Pictures.
+The film received mixed reviews and grossed $15.5 million in its opening weekend and $63 million worldwide.